TehGM/Wolfringo/README.md

 Library works with strongly-typed messages and responses, that are serialized when sending and deserialized when receiving.
 Message listeners can be invoked by message type, giving full benefit of strong typing.
 Additionally, [Wolfringo.Utilities](https://www.nuget.org/packages/Wolfringo.Utilities/) package provides a Sender extensions class, which abstracts common sending tasks.
 Utilities package is included by default with [Wolfringo](https://www.nuget.org/packages/Wolfringo/) meta-package.

+Wolfringo provides a built in Commands System.
+Commands System uses attributes to mark commands, which greatly reduces amount of boilerplace code needed.
+The Commands System follows the design principles of entire Wolfringo library, and therefore is easily extensible and easily customizable thanks to Dependency Injection.

 ### Download

-> This library is currently in preview and any update until version 1.0.0 might introduce breaking changes.

-Since version 0.4.0, this package is now downloadable via [nuget.org](https://www.nuget.org/packages/Wolfringo/)!
+Most recent versions of this package are downloadable via [nuget.org](https://www.nuget.org/packages/Wolfringo/)!

 1. Install package in your project
     ```cli